Department: Community Impact

 Education & Experience:

-- Master’s degree required with major course work in social work, psychology, or other closely related field.
+- Bachelor’s degree required with major course work in social work, psychology, or other closely related field.

 - At least two (2) years of experience in social case work, counseling, eligibility determination, social service, or community resource referral or closely related work.